-CADs that have become more Reactive to cold Temperatures than a normal person often progress into needing a special blood test method of collection and Lab cooperation.
+CADs that have become more Reactive to cold Temperatures than a normal person.
+Often progress into needing a special blood test method of collection and Lab cooperation.

-In this group the Standard Protocol for CBC/RBC Tests may start failing often, or fail all the time.
+The Standard Protocol for CBC/RBC Tests may start failing often, or fail all the time.
 It has to do with the Agglutination/Clumping of Red Blood Cells when the blood is removed from body temperature.

 Initially the patient may experience hit and miss CBC/RBC tests that fail or are inaccurate.
 Where you as a patient have to give another sample and they test again.
 You may not suspect what is going on yet.
 Not tie it to the possibility you are becoming more cold sensitive.

 If you have moved into this group of CADs.
 The CBC/RBC blood specimen will start requiring special handling to produce consistent, accurate test results.

 Satellite specimen collection where the sample is later shipped to a lab, reheated at the lab later, may not successfully result for the CBC/RBC.
 It may do just fine with many of the other routine blood tests.

-This “Keep it Warm” technique will often be talked about or recommended on CAD types of social media or support forums.
+This “Keep it Warm” technique will often be talked about or recommended on CAD type of social media or support forums.
 Perhaps your doctor will know enough to advise you?
 If they are familiar with CAD, they will most likely explain this to you.

 Once you are in this scenario.
 It’s best to have written and signed documentation (By your Dr on their letterhead) detailing the steps to the “keep it warm” technique.
 Carry this with you to present at any blood facility, ER Room etc. Believe me, it will prove invaluable to you.
 It will prevent lots of conflicts or even being disbelieved, looked at as a problem person, etc. Ultimately the goal is, it will eliminate multiple arm poking for re-doing the test.
 To also get you an accurate result.